The KPZ equation and the directed landscape: Geometric RSK correspondence

 \end{lemma}

-\section{geometric RSK correspondence}
+\section{Geometric RSK correspondence}

 In this section we define a geometric variant of the RSK correspondence introduced in \cite{OC12}.
 The main goal of this section is to derive the identity \eqref{equ:Wf+WRf} in Proposition~\ref{pro:Wf+WRf}.
-This identity describes the polymer energy for an environment under the geometric RSK and plays a crucial rule in convergence of the scaled KPZ sheet.
+This identity describes the polymer energy for an environment under the geometric RSK and plays a crucial role in the convergence of the scaled KPZ sheets. {This identity is derived using the invariance of polymer energy under the geometric RSK correspondence, established by Noumi and Yamada \cite{MR2074600} and more recently by Corwin \cite{Cor21}.
+In the context of the last passage percolation, an analogous invariance was proved in \cite{MR2176549} and, more recently, in \cite{DOV}.}